-- The kudos of being founding member of a unique and useful initiative in conservation
+- The kudos of being a founding member of a unique and useful initiative in conservation

-- Recognition for joining and committing to a very good cause that has marketing potential
+- Recognition for joining and committing to an excellent cause that has marketing potential

-- Immediate impact on anti-poaching as TANAPA rangers can in future focus resources currently used for de-snaring on the primary effort to patrol and apprehend poachers
+- Immediate impact on anti-poaching.
+In future focus resources currently used for de-snaring on the primary effort to patrol and apprehend poachers

 - The broader impact of Tanzania being recognized internationally for its conservation measures through this programme and spotlighting its iconic national park and others where this initiative can be applied later

-- Regular reports from the field team will be made available both to inform you and also for your use in reaching a wider audience to generate further support for these efforts.
+- Regular reports from the field team will be made available to inform and also for your use to help mobilize additional support for these efforts.